gingerdeer/gingerdeer.github.io/serious.md

 Welcome to the personal homepage of Pentti Sunila.
 I'm a weathered software professional who has recently been involved mostly in Community Management, DevRel, and Competitive Development.
 In online circles, you may run into me as "pena" or a variant thereof.

-Some current activities:
+###  Some current activities:

 * I'm a Discord moderator for the Topcoder community
 * I'm the local Rapid Development Match (RDM) guru at Topcoder
-  * This includes being the copilot (technical project manager) and also some problem writing, testing, and coding for automated testing.
+  * This includes being the copilot (technical project manager) and also some problem writing, testing and coding for automated testing.
 * I'm a community member on the Shuttle.rs open-source project
 * Learning Rust
 * Having fun on CodinGame

 This page is meant to be something like a presentable portfolio for a quick overview of my skills, experience and main accomplishments as a professional.

-Some noteworthy accomplishments:
+### Some noteworthy accomplishments:

 * In my life as a software developer, among other things, I
   * Wrote a hardware interface for the NTP media control protocol to interface with the Ember protocol, in C#.